Skip to main content

 What the numbers mean

 A negative percentage means we underestimate the line count.
 On average, users are billed for about 5% fewer lines than a traditional counter would report.
 The median user is billed for ~7% fewer lines.
-We intentionally round in favor of our users.
+We intentionally round in favour of our users.

-Edge Cases
+Edge cases

-• Larger files show wider absolute variance, but the percentage stays reasonable
+• Larger files show wider absolute variance, but the percentage stays reasonable.

-• The largest observed underestimation was -1,455 lines on a large codebase
+• The largest observed underestimation was -1,455 lines on a large codebase.

-Why a Ratio of 10.0?
+Why a ratio of 10.0

-• We tested ratios from 9.0 to 12.0
+• We tested ratios from 9.0 to 12.0.

-• Lower ratios (9.8-9.9) would shift toward overcharging users
+• Lower ratios (9.8 to 9.9) would shift toward overcharging users.

-• Higher ratios (10.5-12.0) would increase underestimation unsustainably
+• Higher ratios (10.5 to 12.0) would increase underestimation unsustainably.

 Our commitment

-Last validated: January 2026 — based on 344 scans
+Last validated January 2026, based on 344 scans.